Symplectic realizations of holomorphic Poisson manifolds: Symplectic Realizations of Non-Degenerate Poisson--Nijenhuis Manifolds

-\section{Symplectic realizations of non-degenerate Poisson--Nijenhuis manifolds}
+\section{Symplectic Realizations of Non-Degenerate Poisson--Nijenhuis Manifolds}

-In this section we conclude the proof of a more general version of Theorem \ref{thm:symplectic-realization-holomorphic}, that is in the case of non-degenerate Poisson--Nijenhuis structures.
+In this section, we conclude the proof of a more general version of Theorem \ref{thm:symplectic-realization-holomorphic} that holds in the case of non-degenerate Poisson--Nijenhuis structures.
 The main result here is Theorem \ref{thm:symplectic-realization-PN}.
-From Lemma \ref{lem:hp-is-pn}, it is clear that this includes the case of holomorphic Poisson manifolds.
+According to Lemma \ref{lem:hp-is-pn}, it is clear that this includes the case of holomorphic Poisson manifolds.

-Let $(M,\pi,N)$ be a Poisson--Nijenhuis manifold, and $\pi_N$ its second Poisson structure as in Proposition \ref{prop:second-poisson-pn}.
-Let us assume, throughout this Section, that the Nijenhuis tensor $N : TM \to TM$ is invertible.
-The following standard lemma is crucial in our future discussions.